allegheny-college-cmpsc-100-fall-2023/course-materials/lecture-content/variables-getting-started-9-4-23.md

 ```
 variable_name = variable_value
 ```
 Even if you’ve never coded before, you might be familiar with the concept of a variable from taking algebra in school.
-In this exercise, variables hold values, just like in algebra; however, the variables below hold text rather than numbers.
+In the demo below, variables hold values, just like in algebra; however, the variables below hold text rather than numbers.

 so...